School Age Child - Specialization

 |LERN 49||Math Skills Review||3|

 |Choose one from the following:||1-3|

 Students must provide documentation of influenza, pertussis (TDap), and measles immunization, as well as TB clearance, as required by SB792 prior to being permitted to enroll in this class.
 Instructions on submitting documentation are available at www.mtac.edu/cdc/immunization/

 Upon successful completion of this program, a student will:

-- Use a wide array of developmentally appropriate approaches within the school-age care setting and understand the effects on the social, emotional, physical, cognitive and cultural development, of the school a child.
+- Use a wide array of developmentally appropriate approaches within the school-age care setting and understand the effects on the social, emotional, physical, cognitive, and cultural development of the school-age child.

 - Be able to evaluate School Age Program regulations, standards, and policies.

 - Understand and use a wide array of developmentally appropriate approaches, instructional strategies, and tools to connect with school-age children and support their school assignments.

 - Analyze principles of human development theories as they specifically relate to the school-age child's growth and development.

 - Understand the importance of developmental domains and academic content areas.
 Students will use their knowledge and other resources to design, implement, and evaluate schools age activities and curriculum.